Made with cinnamon and sugar, Homemade Applesauce is a wonderful way to use fresh apples picked at the orchard or found at the market.

 Bake up a batch of this rustic applesauce, and dig into a delicious fall dish.

-The recipe is below, and here are a few more recipes perfect for the season:
+The recipe for Homemade Applesauce is below!
+Here are more apple recipes that are perfect for the season:

 📖 Recipe